A Sicily road trip is not just a bucket-list-worthy tour. It’s an experience connecting travellers with the heart of Italy.

 - Between 2.5 to 3.5 hours -depending on traffic- on route SS115 and SS119.

-- For a drive along the coast and a side-trip to Trapani and Erice, stay on route SS115 all the way to San Vito.
+- For a drive on the coast and a side-trip to Trapani and Erice, stay on route SS115 all the way to San Vito.

 San Vito lo Capo